The MVP Timeline Reality Check for 2025-2026

 This is the problem.
 Founders have a vision of what their product should look like, and then they ask how long it will take to build that vision.
 The answer is usually: way longer than they expect.

-Let me give you some honest numbers.
+Let me give you some honest numbers based on 2025 data and real-world projects.

 The Realistic MVP Timeline Spectrum